craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 ### Session 2 - "Into the Dungeon"

 We begin to search the Dungeon, and first encounter an empty crypt-space with Walter's name on it, the miscarried child.
 Additionally, there are spaces for people to live in squalor down here, for whatever reason.

+We find a room full of bones, at least sixty years old.